FirebirdSQL/firebird/doc/sql.extensions/README.declared_local_temporary_tables.md

 - Rows are discarded when that execution frame finishes.
 - Transaction commit or rollback does not define the table lifetime; there is no `ON COMMIT` behavior.
 - An autonomous transaction block inside the same execution frame sees the same rows.
+- Local subroutines may access declared local temporary tables from the containing PSQL scope.
+They see and modify the rows of the current containing execution frame.
+- Local subroutines may also declare their own local temporary tables.
+Those rows are scoped to the subroutine execution frame.
 - Recursive calls reuse the same compiled table structure, but each recursive execution frame has separate rows.

 Recursive example: